letsencrypt/acme-spec/draft-barnes-acme.md

 a fresh nonce.)
 It MAY also provide nonces in error responses.

-Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" and "acmePath" header parameters, with contents as defined below.
-As part of JWS verification, the ACME server MUST verify that the "acmePath" header parameter is exactly equal to the path to which the request was submitted.
-The server SHOULD provide HTTP status code 400 (Bad Request) if the path does not match.
+Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" header parameter, with contents as defined below.
 As part of JWS verification, the ACME server MUST verify that the value of the "nonce" header is a value that the server previously provided in a Replay-Nonce header field.
 Once a nonce value has appeared in an ACME request, the server MUST consider it invalid, in the same way as a value it had never issued.

 When a server rejects a request because its nonce value was unacceptable (or not present), it SHOULD provide HTTP status code 400 (Bad Request), and indicate the